Tariq ibn Ziyad: Origins

-Medieval Arabic historians give contradictory accounts of Ṭāriq's origins and ethnicity.
-Some conclusions about his personality and the circumstances of his entry into al-Andalus are surrounded by uncertainty.
-The vast majority of modern sources state that Ṭāriq was a Berber mawla of Musa ibn Nusayr, the Umayyad governor of Ifriqiya.
+Medieval Arabic historians give contradictory accounts of Tariq's origins and ethnicity, and details about his personality and the circumstances of his entry into al-Andalus are surrounded by uncertainty.
+Many modern scholars consider are of the view that Tariq was a Berber mawla of Musa ibn Nusayr, the Umayyad governor of Ifriqiya.

-According to Ibn Khaldun, Tariq Ibn Ziyad was from a Berber tribe in what is now Algeria.
-Heinrich Barth mentions that Tariq Ibn Ziyad was a Berber from the tribe of the Ulhassa, a tribe native to the Tafna that currently inhabits the Béni Saf region in Algeria.
+According to David Nicolle, Tariq Ibn Ziyad was from a Berber tribe in what is now Algeria.
+Heinrich Barth mentions that Tariq Ibn Ziyad was a Berber from the tribe of the Ulhassa, a tribe native to the Tafna.
+It currently inhabits the Béni Saf region in Algeria.
 According to David Nicolle, Tariq Ibn Ziyad is first mentioned in historical records as the governor of Tangier.
-Additionally, as per David Nicolle, it is traditionally believed that he was born in Wadi Tafna (a region in present day Tlemcen).
+Additionally, as per David Nicolle, it is traditionally believed that he was born in Wadi Tafna (a region in present-day Tlemcen).
 He had also lived there with his wife prior to his governance of Tangier.

+One of the oldest datable Arabic accounts of Tariq, that of Ibn Habib (d.
+853), states that al-Andalus would be conquered with him by “a people called the Berbers”.
+According to Jesús Lorenzo Jiménez, the wording appears to distinguish Tariq from the Berbers and may indicate that he was Arab, he places Tariq in the same broader eastern, Sasanian-connected milieu as Musa ibn Nusayr, with their client relationship established before they reached Ifriqiya.

+Medieval sources attributing an Arab origin to Tariq associate him with Layth or Ṣadif.
+Other medieval traditions attribute to Tariq a Persian origin in Fars or Hamadhan.
+A tradition apparently deriving from Ahmad al-Razi (d.
+955) states that Tariq's descendants in al-Andalus denied that a client relationship with Musa ibn Nusayr had existed.